AusDTO/backchat/README.md

 ## TODO
 - [ ]  Many-to-many outputs to forms with working association and deassociation UI
 - [ ]  Show view for each submission with absolute url helper
-- [ ]  Have outputs, email, zendesk, Google sheet with api authorisation tokens and other configuration/templates
-- [ ]  Have input fields with types including restrictions on uploaded files
+- [ ]  Have input fields including uploaded files
-- [ ]  Have thank-you/error url
+- [ ]  Have thank-you/error url options so users can get back to the page they were on
-- [ ]  Produce stats for each form via API eg. number responses/average satisfaction per page and total
+- [ ]  Produce stats for per page satisfaction
 - [ ]  Produce system metrics via https://github.com/prometheus/client_ruby ie. # feedback recieved, feedback output jobs success/fail, by outputtype?

 ## Lifecycle of a submission